 Further heating causes greater excitation and the number of molecules with enough energy to leave the liquid increases.
 As the water is heated to its boiling point, bubbles of steam form within it and rise to break through the surface.

-Considering the molecular arrangement of liquids and vapors, it is logical that the density of steam is much less than that of water, because the steam molecules are further apart from one another.
+Considering the molecular arrangement of liquids and vapours, it is logical that the density of steam is much less than that of water, because the steam molecules are further apart from one another.
 The space immediately above the water surface thus becomes filled with less dense steam molecules.

 When the number of molecules leaving the liquid surface is more than those re-entering, the water freely evaporates.
 At this point it has reached boiling point or its saturation temperature, as it is saturated with heat energy.